September 12, 2018

 THE ROOMS

-My first impression of the room and bathroom was how small it was compared to the other Carnival ships I had been on.
+My first impression of the room and bathroom was how small they felt compared to other Carnival ships I’ve sailed on.
 I immediately took photos and sent them to my friends.
-We had just returned from a cruise on the Carnival Breeze and it was twice the size.
+We had just returned from a cruise on the Carnival Breeze, and that room felt twice the size.

 AROUND THE SHIP